SĀPH (Suction Activated Patent Hemostasis)

 SĀPH applies controlled negative pressure (a gentle vacuum) to draw the arterial puncture site toward a soft, external seal.

-Unlike tourniquet-style bands that collapse the artery, SĀPH preserves blood flow while sealing the puncture site.
+Unlike tourniquet-style bands that collapse the artery, SĀPH is designed to preserve blood flow while sealing the puncture site.

-The vessel remains patent as the arteriotomy is gently approximated to the subcutaneous tissue, allowing intrinsic blood pressure and clotting factors to facilitate natural healing.
+SAPH is designed to allow the vessel to remain patent as the arteriotomy is gently approximated to the subcutaneous tissue, allowing intrinsic blood pressure and clotting factors to facilitate natural healing.

 Simplicity that reduces staff time

-• Designed to deliver consistent outcomes, minimal variability, and a more efficient post-procedure workflow
+• Designed for consistent setup and a more efficient post-procedure workflow

 Patient and clinical advantages